Emergency Preparedness Guide

 - No student – no matter their age – may leave without proper adult authorization.

-- In the event of an emergency at school, it is important to know these terms:
+- In the event of an emergency at school, it is important to

 - Lockdown A lockdown takes place if an internal or external threat is identified at the school.
 No entry into or exit from the school will be allowed.